aws-samples/appsync-refarch-realtime/README.md

    sam deploy --template-file ./packaged.yaml --stack-name $STACK_NAME_SAM --capabilities CAPABILITY_IAM --parameter-overrides unauthRole=$UNAUTH_ROLE graphqlApi=$GRAPHQL_API_ID graphqlEndpoint=$GRAPHQL_ENDPOINT --region $AWS_REGION
    ```

+8. Execute the following command to access and query your API directly from the AWS Console (or manually go to the [AWS AppSync Console](https://console.aws.amazon.com/appsync/home), access your API and open the `Queries` section)

+    ```bash
+    amplify console
+    ?
+Please select the category or provider: api
+    ?
+Please select from one of the below mentioned services: GraphQL
+    ```

-8. Go to the [AWS AppSync Console](https://console.aws.amazon.com/appsync/home), access your API (or execute `amplify console` from the project folder), go to the `Queries` section and execute these 5 mutations to create the data sctructure to collect and store votes in the Reviews table:
+8. Execute each one of these 5 mutations to create the data sctructure that will collect and store votes in the Reviews table:

     ```graphql
     mutation createVotes1 {